ConfiguredThings/libhydrogen-wasm/src/documentation/md/crypt.md

 ### `KK`

-This variant is designed to exchange messages between two parties that already know each other's public key.
+This variant is designed to exchange messages between two parties that already know each other's public key.[^libhydrogenwiki]

 #### Prior knowledge
 | Alice | Bob |